 Since 2001, Bluffton University has supported the graduation pledge, a voluntary affirmation of the student's commitment to consider the environmental and social impact of whatever work is chosen.
 Each year, interested graduates sign the pledge and wear a green ribbon in recognition of that commitment.

 Graduates who are members of Pi Lambda Theta, the Education National Honor Society, will be contacted by the Pi Lambda Theta faculty representative, notifying you if you are eligible to wear the cord.
 The cord will be provided for you to wear on graduation day.
 The cords should be returned to the education department following the commencement ceremony.

 Graduates meet in Burcky Gym at 1:20 p.m. and line up alphabetically as names appear in the program.
-Process to Sommer Center with faculty walking first, followed by graduates.
+Process to Sommer Center with faculty and staff walking first, followed by graduates.
 The ceremony will be streamed live online.

 During the conferring of degrees:

 - MAEd and MBA degree candidates will be asked to rise.
 The academic dean will present the class to the president who will confer degrees.
 Be seated after conferral.
 You will be dismissed by row to receive first your hood and then your diploma.

 - Bachelor degree candidates will then be asked to rise.
 The academic dean will present the class to the president who will confer degrees.
 Be seated after conferral.
 You will be dismissed by row to receive your diploma.

 - Stand in front of the academic dean until your name is read.
 Walk to the president to receive your diploma.
 Accept your diploma with your left hand and shake hands with President Wood with your right.
 A photo will be taken.
 Continue down the steps on the far side of the stage.
 A second professional photo will be taken, then proceed to your seat and sit.
 Master's graduates will be hooded prior to receiving the diploma.

 - The president will indicate when December 2019 and May 2020 graduates should move